-Primary law enforcement services for the Strawberry Fields Site and the existing Win-River Casino are provided by the Shasta County Sheriff's Office (SCSO), which is allied with the Redding Police Department (RPD).
-It is anticipated that the Tribe will enter into an agreement for law enforcement services with SCSO.
+Under Option 1, law enforcement services at the Strawberry Fields Site would be provided by SCSO.
 SCSO would have the authority to enforce all non-gaming state criminal laws on the proposed trust lands pursuant to Public Law 280.
 The Tribe would employ security personnel to patrol the facilities to reduce and prevent criminal and civil incidents.
 Additionally, surveillance equipment would be installed in the casino and parking areas and tribal security personnel would work cooperatively with the local law enforcement agencies to provide general law enforcement services to the Strawberry Fields Site.
-It is not anticipated that law enforcement services from the City of Redding will be required.
+As noted in Section 1.5.4, the Tribe and County have entered into an IGA for the provision of law enforcement services to the Strawberry Fields Site (Appendix R).